Electromaster232/Discord-LiveBot/README.md

-### Originally Developed By PlayBy, Modified by Endless Hosting
+**Originally Developed By PlayBy, Modified by Endless Hosting**

 # Discord-LiveBot
-Discord-Livebot allows you to take control of your Discord bot using a client-like interface.
+Discord-LiveBot allows you to take control of your Discord bot using a client-like interface.

 At the moment, LiveBot is still in alpha stage.
 To run it, open a terminal window in the main directory, then type `npm test`.

 <img src='https://i-banned.dj-electro.me/1032299.png' style='border-radius: 10px;'/>

 ## What is this?
-Livebot is a program built with electron and discord.js, that will allow you to have discord controlling a bot.
+LiveBot is a program built with electron and discord.js, that will allow you to have discord controlling a bot.
 You are able to view messages in channels, send messages, interact with people, and see what is going on in the servers your bot is in.
-Livebot will also work with a user account as well, so you are not just limited to bots.
+LiveBot will also work with a user account as well, so you are not just limited to bots.

-Livebot had been built to copy discord, and while it is not exact, it is pretty close.
+LiveBot had been built to copy discord, and while it is not exact, it is pretty close.
 More additions will come soon, so just be patient, but feel free to recommend any addition, just create an issue!

 ## Screenshots
 <img src='https://i-banned.dj-electro.me/482109.png' style='border-radius: 10px;'>